OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 First, even if it seems obvious, the key business people must be sure to know, understand and be able to explain the business features that will be processed during the workshop.

-Secondly, create a new Microsoft Excel file (you can also use Google Sheets or any other similar software) with the following sheets (or tabs):
+Start by creating a new spreadsheet with the following sheets/tabs:

 - **FEATURES**
     - Will contain a table with the list of business features planned for the workshop.